UW-Hydro/VIC/README.txt

         25 elements (large enough to store 24 hourly values and 1 daily value).
 This wasted memory and has been abandoned.
 Now, the arrays in atmos_data are always allocated dynamically to be only big enough to store exactly the number of necessary elements.
+TJB

 Optional headers for output and input files